Alberta Student Loans

-Students who have been approved for loans will receive a Student Award Letter (SAL) in the mail.
-This important letter will outline approved funding, disbursement dates, loan amounts, and details about the next steps.
-Read this letter carefully, it will assist you in creating a financial plan for the academic year to ensure educational, living and related costs are met.
+- Students who have been approved for loans will be able to see a Student Award Letter (SAL) on their MyAlberta Digital ID account.
+This important letter outlines approved funding, disbursement dates, loan amounts and details about your next steps.
+Read this letter carefully as it will assist you in creating a financial plan for the upcoming academic year to ensure all your education and living costs are met.

-After receiving your loan funding, if at any point during the academic year your circumstances change, you may be required to report these changes to Student Aid Alberta as part of your loan agreement.
-Changes can be reported to Student Aid Alberta by submitting a Request for Reconsideration – Level 1 form.
+If your circumstances change after you have been approved for funding, you may want to report these changes to Alberta Student Aid.
+In some circumstances, you may be required to report changes in accordance with your loan agreement.
+Changes can be reported to Alberta Student Aid by submitting a Request for Reconsideration – Level 1 form.

 What should I report?

 - Change in personal information (marital status, legal name)

 - Change in monthly costs/resources

 The institution is obligated to report any changes to your course load that could impact your eligibility for receiving funding to your loan lender.
 If your confirmation status is ever at risk, you'll receive an email and will also be visible to you on your student portal.

 Students with permanent disabilities

 If you are a student with a permanent disability, please reach out to Student Accessibility Services to have them fill out a Schedule 4 form as you may be eligible for certain grants.
 For more information about this process or how a permanent disability is defined, visit the Alberta Student Aid website.